-To provide a high-quality Science curriculum that enables all pupils to develop as curious and knowledgeable scientists.
-Children study units across biology, chemistry and physics that build upon previously developed knowledge and skills.
+Our aim at Holy Trinity is to provide a high-quality Science curriculum that enables all pupils to develop as curious and knowledgeable scientists.
+We ensure pupils gain the knowledge they need to discover, understand and begin to explain the world and phenomena around them whilst also ensuring pupils are equipped with the skills and knowledge of processes though which science is achieved and applied.
 We believe that Science should be engaging to ensure that children leave us with a life-long curiosity that motivates them to question and understand the rapidly changing world that we live in.

 The national curriculum for science aims to ensure that all pupils: